 2.3 Senescent Cells

-It has been noted the senescent ECs have several characteristics which differ them from normal ECs. and have a turnover rate of around 3 years [7]They tend to be more enlarged, express higher levels of p53 and display high SA--gal activity [10].
+It has been noted the senescent ECs have several characteristics which differ them from normal ECs.
+Fir st of all, they are unable to undergo mitosis and have a turnover rate of around 3 years [7], they become enlarged after entering this state [10] and slow down surrounding ECs.
 Warboys suggests that senescent ECs could be the main contributor and initiator of atherosclerosis.
 In vitro, it has been seen that senescence in the ECs increases during a turbulent, disturbed flow, from 1% of EC being senescent using a 13 dynes/cm2 uniform flow compared to just over 2% senescent EC when exposed to a flow fluctuating between +/- 5 dynes/cm2 at 1Hz.
 It’s also noted that for these two categories, the number of multinucleate cells with a diameter > 100µm increased from 0.5% to 1.5.
 This increase in number of senescent ECs is believed to be due to an increase turnover rate of ECs at these turbulent atheroprone sites.
 Meaning that this increased level of proliferation should be considered when developing my senescent cell model.
 It can also be hypothesised here that in general, over time, more cell proliferation will occur and thus there will be an increase in the total number of senescent cells within the environment.

 Another important fact Warboys reveals is that due to the size of the senescent ECs, this has a detrimental effect to the speeds of its neighbouring cells, acting as a blockage, and slowing them down.
 This can hinder wound healing as it will take longer for healthy mitotic ECs to fill the gap.
 As mentioned above, there’s is also an increase in the number of senescent cells over time, therefore I expect my model to show that with age, it takes longer for any wounds to heal.

-Environment:

-The type of environment that is most interesting to us is that involving low sheer stress.

-- Environment within Blood Vessel<?>

-Low Sheer Stress <?>

-Physiological environment within blood vessel

-Assuming physiological Ca2+ levels

 2.4 Atheroprone Sites

-Not all ECs within our blood vessel have the same physiology behaviours; this is due to the differing environmental factors within the vessels, discussed above.
+Not all ECs within our blood vessel have the same physiological behaviours; this is due to the differing environmental factors within the vessels, discussed above.
 This leads to parts of our blood vessels under going higher levels of injury than others.
 In fact, the main disease this project is aimed at further understanding, atherosclerosis, is rather specific, and can be most commonly be found at the bends or branches of arterial trees [11].
 These bends and branches are known as atherosusceptible sites, which have enhanced proinflamitory activation, increasing rate of proliferation [11].
 These atherosusceptible sites therefore have a higher rate of injury and cell turnover compared to EC at atherprotected sites [12, 13, 14].
 Analysis by Chaudhury et al showed that the ECs at Atheroprone sites express proteins that respond to lipopolysaccharides by priming for apoptosis and proliferation [11].
 They also state that wherever JNK1 is active is where apoptosis and EC turnover occur in arteries.

 I will therefore be looking at branches and bends within my model as they are the areas where there is the highest level of turbulence and concentration of JNK; leading to the greatest injury of the endothelium wall.
 Which, in turn has the greatest concentration of EC apoptosis and proliferation.